 We commence our experimentation with the full network (\textbf{base}) configuration.
-Subsequently, we modify the network by removing specific components (Table \ref{tab:spvloc-ablation}).
+Subsequently, we modify the network by removing specific components (\cref{tab:spvloc-ablation}).
 Initially, we test the influence of perspective supervision (\textbf{-query dec.}) and the view segment task head (\textbf{-view dec.}) by excluding them during training.
-Their exclusion reduces network performance, likely because the ability of the network to understand the image content and establish correspondences is diminished.
+Their exclusion reduces network performance, likely because the network's ability to understand the image content and establish correspondences is diminished.
 Removing both (\textbf{-view/query dec.}) further reduces accuracy.

 We then exclude the negative samples from different rooms during training (\textbf{-neg. samples}).
 This significantly reduces the amount of correctly localized images.
-It supports the hypothesis that teaching the network to recognize spaces where there is no match helps improve the accuracy of predictions.
+It supports the hypothesis that teaching the network to recognize spaces where there is no match helps to improve the accuracy of predictions.